+There are no manual controls on the MicroTester G2 main unit.
 Both the camera and microbeam assembly contains motorized X, Y and Z adjustment stages to position and focus the camera view.
 In addition, the camera brightness can be controlled by setting the software interface.
-The only manual control on this unit is the zoom level, it is set using the twist knob.